LTSACH/graphics-course/README.md

 # Computer Graphics Course

-This repository contains sample code and demos for Computer Graphics course in both Python and C++.
+This repository contains sample code and demos for Computer Graphics course in Python, C++, and WebGL.

 ## Structure